 - The sword-shaped hour hand on the Mako transforms into a stocky one on the Ray.

 - Although there’re no changes in case dimensions, the Ray looks chunkier than the Mako thanks to its cobby details on the face & bezel.

-I personally prefer the Mako’s appearance, except for the bracelet.
+I prefer Mako’s appearance, except for the bracelet.
 Orient has made a minor but valuable change in the bracelet’s styling.
-While the Mako’s band is brushed from A to Z, that of the Ray has two thin shiny lines go along the inner part.
-This is just a tiny change, but it’s one of the main reasons for customers to choose the Orient Ray over the original Mako.
+While the Mako’s band is brushed from A to Z, that of the Ray has two thin shiny lines that go along the inner part.
+This is just a tiny change, but it’s one of the main reasons customers choose the Orient Ray over the original Mako.

-The Ray does have a special version called “The Ray Raven” as it is black – coated from-top-to-toe.
-This ion-plating gives a very cool look to the watch, but it is sure to fade or accumulate minor scratches overtime, so you had better consider carefully before making the purchase.
+The Ray has a version called “The Ray Raven,” which is black-coated from top-to-toe.
+This ion-plating gives a very cool look to the watch.
+Still, it will likely fade or accumulate minor scratches over time, so you should consider it carefully before purchasing.

 Orient Mako XL – an oversized cousin of the original 40mm Mako

 The Orient Mako XL is a 44mm dive watch.
-It’s much bigger than the original Mako and the Ray which are sized at 40mm.
+It’s much bigger than the original Mako and the Ray, which are sized at 40mm.
 It’s also more expensive, but fortunately, not too much!
-To be honest, this XL is the simplified version of the small Orient Mako.
+This XL is the simplified version of the small Orient Mako.

 - The lumed pip on the bezel frame has disappeared.

 - The sweep hand features a luminous white dot replacing the red tip.

 - The sword-shaped minute & hour hands transform into piercing spear tips.